RaspAP/raspap-webgui/README.md

 * SSID: `raspi-webgui`
 * Password: ChangeMe

 **Note:** As the name suggests, the Quick Installer is a great way to quickly setup a new AP.
-However, it does not automagically detect the unique configuration of your RPi.
-Best results are obtained by connecting an RPi to ethernet (`eth0`) or as a WiFi client, also known as managed mode, with `wlan0`.
+However, it does not automagically detect the unique configuration of your system.
+Best results are obtained by connecting to ethernet (`eth0`) or as a WiFi client, also known as managed mode, with `wlan0`.
 For the latter, refer to [this FAQ](https://github.com/billz/raspap-webgui/wiki/FAQs#how-do-i-prepare-the-sd-card-to-connect-to-wifi-in-headless-mode).
 Please [read this](https://github.com/billz/raspap-webgui/wiki/Reporting-issues) before reporting an issue.

 ## Ad Blocking
 This feature is currently in beta.
 We encourage testing and feedback from users of RaspAP.
 To enable ad blocking, simply use the installer to (re)install RaspAP using the `--adblock` option: